percyqaz/Guardian/README.md

 # Guardian

-Minecraft/Spigot plugin to toggle various individual protections, much more fine-grained than /gamerule mobGriefing
+Minecraft server plugin (supports PaperMC and SpigotMC) to toggle various individual protections, much more fine-grained than `/gamerule mobGriefing`

+It also applies the same rules across all dimensions where `/gamerule mobGriefing` needs to be updated per-world on spigot servers

-You can do the same thing using [WorldGuard](https://dev.bukkit.org/projects/worldguard) but this is a simpler plugin for my small simple server :) (Also it was an excuse to try Maven)
+You can achieve the same result + dimension-specific rules using [WorldGuard](https://dev.bukkit.org/projects/worldguard) but this is a simpler plugin for my small simple server :) (Also it was an excuse to try Maven)

 ----